-A. Data identifying the regulated entity, including: name of the regulated entity; its address, including postcode and country; type of the fuels it releases for consumption and its activities through which it releases the fuels for consumption, including the technology used; address, telephone, fax and email details for a contact person; and name of the owner of the regulated entity, and of any parent company.
-For each type of fuel released for consumption and which is used for В. combustion in the sectors defined in Annex III, for which emissions are calculated: quantity of fuel released for consumption; emission factors; total emissions; end use(s) of the fuel released for consumption; and uncertainty.
-Member States shall take measures to coordinate reporting requirements with any existing reporting requirements in order to minimise the reporting burden on businesses.";
+- A. Data identifying the regulated entity, including: - name of the regulated entity; - its address, including postcode and country; - type of the fuels it releases for consumption and its activities through which it releases the fuels for consumption, including the technology used;

+- address, telephone, fax and email details for a contact person; and - name of the owner of the regulated entity, and of any parent company. - B. For each type of fuel released for consumption and which is used for combustion in the sectors referred to in Annex III, for which emissions are calculated: - quantity of fuel released for consumption; - emission factors; - total emissions; - end use(s) of the fuel released for consumption; and - uncertainty.

-in Annex V to Directive 2003/87/EC, the following Part C is added:
+Member States shall take measures to coordinate reporting requirements with any existing reporting requirements in order to minimise the reporting burden on businesses.'; (5) In Annex V to Directive 2003/87/EC, the following part is added:

-"PART C - Verification of emissions corresponding to the activity referred to in Annex III
+'PART C - Verification of emissions corresponding to the activity referred to in Annex III